THIRD

 final victory.

-The next lesson will be a continuation of this
+The next lesson will be a

 subject: Embodiments in human life.